1. About.com

 Division of Ab Urbe Condita

-After dispensing with 365 years of Roman history in 5 books, Livy covers the rest of the history at the rate of about 5 years per book.
+After dispensing with 365 years of Roman history in only five books (averaging ~73 years/book), Livy covers the rest of the history at the rate of about five years per book.

 Livy's Morality